taikoxyz/chainlink-contract-testing/README.md

 6. Request ETH/USD:

+⚠️ Make sure the Chainlink node has 1.0 ETH  to update uint256 value and contract has 1.0 LINK to pay the Chainlink node ⚠️

 ????

 7. Transaction for requesting ETH/USD did not revert, but returns 0 since Chainlink node is not setup yet to fulfill async request